semisight/blog/_posts/2012-7-10-semimathy.md

 ###Not a Perfect Analogy

-###Do Things, Be Curious, but Remember to Follow Through…
+###Do Things, Be Curious, but Remember to Follow Through